twashing/bkell/README.md

 ## Architecture

 The user works in a shell environment, manipulating the core data structures of the system.
 Bkell uses [Clojure](http://clojure.org/) for its runtime, and [Datomic](http://www.datomic.com/) as its datastore.
-The system is comprised of mostly of simple functions, and a data abstraction layer to push and pull data, into and out of the database.
+The system is comprised, mostly of simple functions, and a data abstraction layer to push and pull data, into and out of the database.

 One of the benefits of Datomic, is that the storage engine can live in your runtime, on your local machine, or on a remote server.
-As such, bkell can be embedded in a larger system's runtime, or as a RESTful service.
+As such, Bkell can be embedded in a larger system's runtime, or as a RESTful service.
 The client system simply calls Bkell's API functions to manipulate the core data structures.
 Additionally, you can attach any user interface on top of it.

 #### Data Structure